dry-rb/dry-rb.org/source/gems/dry-validation/basics/macros.html.md

 layout: gem-single
 ---

-Rule composition using blocks is very flexible and powerful; however, in many common cases defining same rules all over again leads to boilerplate code.
-That's why `dry-validation` provides convenient macros available in the DSL to reduce that boilerplate.
+Rule composition using blocks is very flexible and powerful; however, in many common cases repeatedly defining the same rules leads to boilerplate code.
+That's why `dry-validation`'s DSL provides convenient macros to reduce that boilerplate.
 Every macro can be expanded to its block-based equivalent.

 This document describes available built-in macros.